• Disease Overview

 Clinical Trials and Studies

-A group of researchers in Germany is interested in HSAN disorders and offers genetic testing on a research basis (free of charge) for individuals meeting the criteria for a diagnosis of HSAN.
+Several researchers are interested in HSAN disorders and offer genetic testing, e.g. on a research basis for individuals meeting the criteria for a diagnosis of HSAN.
 For more information, contact:

 Prof. Dr. med.
 Ingo Kurth